rdunlocked18/FireStore/readme.md

 1) Choose File
 2) You Can See The File In Image View
 3) Select Upload
-4) Progress Dialog With Percentage
+4) Progress Dialog With Percentage.